Slovak diaspora: Group 2: The Slovaks of Munții Plopiș highlands (Bihar & Sălaj counties)

 Munții Plopiș, RO (Plopišské Vrchy, SK) are a part of the Romanian mountains located to the east of the city of Oradea, on a border of two counties - Bihor, RO (Bihar, SK) and Sălaj, RO (Salaš, SK).
 The Slovaks living there are the descendants of the colonials arriving in three waves between 1790 and 1838.
 A big part of the Plopiš highlands Slovaks took part in the Czecho-Slovak emigration after the World War 2.
 They settled in Czechia, along the border of Slovakia, where they create a specific society today.

 Bihor county is mostly mountainous.
 Localities where the Slovak communities live can be found on these mountains, such as Șinteu, RO (Nová Huta, SK); Făgetu, RO (Gemelčička, SK); Șerani, RO (Šarany, SK); Sacalasău Nou, RO (Nový Šastelek, SK); Marca Huta, RO (Bojovksé, SK); Budoi, RO (Bodonoš, SK); Valea Cerului, RO (Čerpotok, SK); Borumlaca -Vărzari, RO (Boromlak - Varzaľ, SK); Fegernic RO & SK; Lugașu de Jos, RO (Lugaše, SK); Zăuan-Băi, RO (Zavaň, SK).

 A village with the highest number of Slovaks is a part of this group - Șinteu, RO (Nová Huta, SK), located in the Bihor county, according to census in 2002, from the total number of inhabitants 1.287, the Slovaks were numbered at 1.264.
 There is a Slovak school or a kindergarten in almost every village.
-The Slovak highschool Theoretical Lyceum of Jozef Kozáček is also located in Budoi.
+The Slovak highschool Jozef Kozáček High School is also located in Budoi.
 Teachers are sent to two schools by the Ministry of Education, Science, Research and Sports of the Slovak Republic (in Șinteu and Făgetu), who work in the area as support for Slovak compatriots.
 In almost every village there are Slovak priests who are natives of this area.